Home Desserts Easy Pumpkin Dump Cake Recipe

-Easy Pumpkin Dump Cake Recipe
+Pumpkin Dump Cake (+ Easy Recipe)

 It’s tender, spiced, and totally scrumptious.

-Pumpkin Dump Cake in a Saucer
+Pumpkin Dump Cake on a plate with ice cream

 It comes together in a snap and is best served warm and slightly gooey.

-Best Ever Pumpkin Dump Cake Recipe
+You Will Love This Pumpkin Dump Cake Recipe

 I’m not exaggerating when I say this pumpkin dump cake is outrageously easy to make.

-Whether you’re a newbie in the kitchen or a busy bee with little free time, this recipe is for you.
+So whether you’re a newbie in the kitchen or a busy bee with little free time, this recipe is for you.

 What Is A Dump Cake?